Pre-Game: Coach Preparation and Warm-Up

 Have fun.
 Remember that you are there for your players.
 Baseball is about the players and having fun.
 Make sure they are having fun and you are too.

 Look for weaknesses in the other team.
 Watch, and encourage your players to watch, to look for weaknesses or patterns in the other team’s play that your team can use.

 Show respect for the other team and umpires.
 BC Baseball and our association are very serious about coaches and players not confronting the umpire.
 You must set a good example for your players, coaches, and parents.
 If you allow yourself to cross the line, you risk suspension and losing an opportunity to coach summer ball!

 Stay on top of line-up changes.
 Stay on top, or delegate to an assistant coach the responsibility, of line-up changes.
 Let players know about the changes.

 Manage the dugout players.
 Ensure players in the dugout are watching the game, encouraging their teammates, showing good sportsmanship, and staying hydrated.

 Communicate with assistant coaches.
 Communicate with the other coaches to keep each other up-to-date and to ensure your messages are consistent.

 Went well.
 Identify what went well and ask players to give their thoughts on the game.

 Needs improvement.
 Identify what can be improved and discuss how to fix for next game.
 Try to avoid singling out individual players in team discussions.
 Instead talk to the players one-on-one.
 Try to keep tone positive.

 Positive departing message.
-Send players away with a positive message (e.g., ”keep up the good work” or “we are getting very close”), and emphasize the importance of practicing at home and school, and remind them of the next practice.
+Send players away with a positive message (e.g., ”keep up the good work” or “we are getting very close”), and emphasize the importance of practicing at home and school, and remind them of the next practice or game.